MicrosoftDocs/appcenter-docs/docs/general/azure-subscriptions/index.md

 - Can I use an Azure Subscription with spending limits?

     No, before you can select your subscription you need to turn spending limits off permanently.
-Learn more [here](https://docs.microsoft.com/azure/billing/billing-spending-limit).
+Follow this document to [Understand Azure spending limit and how to remove it](https://docs.microsoft.com/azure/billing/billing-spending-limit).

 - How often will I see charges from App Center on my Azure bill?